voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

     Check out the
     `VoxelGPT plugin <https://github.com/voxel51/voxelgpt/blob/dfe23093485081fb889dbe18685587f4358a4438/__init__.py#L133>`_
-    for a more sophisticated example of using generator execution to stream an LLM's response to a Panel.
+    for a more sophisticated example of using generator execution to stream an LLM's response to a panel.

 .. _operator-secrets: